How to get thereTo get to the Täschhütte, first of all you need to go to the Täschalp/Ottowan (2205m).

 (All these time-indications are those that can be found on the signs on the different paths as well as on hiking maps of Zermatt.
 Most places will be reached in less time than indicated on these maps or signs.)

-Information about the hutThe Täschhütte (SAC Sektion Uto) has been rebuild recently (2007-2008).
+Information about the hutThe Täschhütte (SAC Sektion Uto) has been rebuild in 2008.

 Opened between the middle of june till the end of september.
-In Winter opened in April and May.
+In Spring opened in April and May.

 * prices for kids and youth: see website

 - Reservations are possible by telephone (during the season: +41(0)27 967 39 13, otherwise: +41(0)967 53 63)(Hüttenwart/cabanier: André Lerjen)

 - further information can be found on http://www.taeschhuette.ch/

 - Täschhorn (4491m): normalroute and Teufelsgrat (devilsridge, WSW-ridge) (Dom-Täschhorn Überschreitung)

 Some interesting literatureThis literature won't be very helpfull when you are in the mountains.
 I've put them here simply because I find them very interesting to read, and often, despite the fact these books are quiet old, remarkably up-to-date.
 It is to say, most information given in these books about hikes and climbs is still very much the same as nowadays